-- 4. How long do I have to file a wrongful death lawsuit?
+- 4. How long do I have to file a lawsuit?

 - 5. What money damages can I win?

-A person is liable for the Nevada civil cause-of-action of “wrongful death” if that person unlawfully causes another to die.
-It makes no difference if the killing was done intentionally or resulted from the person’s negligence in Nevada.
+A person is liable for the Nevada civil cause of action of “wrongful death” if that person unlawfully causes another to die.
+It makes no difference if the killing was done intentionally or recklessly or resulted from the person’s negligence.

-Whereas most Nevada claims are based on English common law and past cases, wrongful death is completely statutory.1 In order to prove at a trial that a defendant is liable, the court would need to find that the following four “elements” are true:
+Whereas most Nevada personal injury claims are based on English common law and past cases, wrongful death is completely statutory under NRS 41.085.1 In order to prove at a trial that a defendant is liable, the court would need to find that the following four “elements” are true:

 - A person died (called the “decedent”);

-- This death was caused by another’s wrongful act or negligence;
+- This death was caused by another’s wrongful act or negligence or recklessness;

 - The plaintiff is an heir or personal representative of the decedent (discussed in section 2 below); and